The Frog Blog – How nature can teach us to stop resisting the flow of life

 This is what my green, sticky four-legged little jumping friend inspired me to write about, and once again, I am reminded how nature is one of our greatest teachers in life if we learn to pay close attention.

-Tom Seaman is a Certified Professional Life Coach in the area of health and wellness, and the author of 2 books: Diagnosis Dystonia: Navigating the Journey (2015and Beyond Pain and Suffering: Adapting to Adversity and Life Challenges (2021).
-He is also a motivational speaker, chronic pain and dystonia awareness advocate, health blogger, volunteer for the Dystonia Medical Research Foundation (DMRF) as a support group leader, and is a member and writer for Chronic Illness Bloggers NetworkThe MightyPatient Worthy, and The Wellness Universe.
-To learn more about Tom, get a copy of his books (also on Amazon), or schedule a free life coaching consult, visit www.tomseamancoaching.com.
+Tom Seaman has lived with dystonia since 2001 and devotes his life to worldwide education and awareness for this life changing disorder.
+He is the author of 2 books: Diagnosis Dystonia: Navigating the Journey, and Beyond Pain and Suffering: Adapting to Adversity and Life Challenges, as well as hundreds of articles on dystonia, pain, and emotional health topics.
+Tom is a Certified Professional Life Coach in the area of health and wellness, working directly with dystonia patients, helping them manage their physical, emotional, social, and vocational challenges.
+He is also a motivational speaker and chronic pain and dystonia awareness advocate, volunteering for the Dystonia Medical Research Foundation (DMRF) as a support group leader and is a member and volunteer writer for Chronic Illness Bloggers NetworkThe Mighty, and Patient Worthy.
+To learn more about Tom, get a copy of his books, or schedule a free life coaching consult, visit www.tomseamancoaching.com.
 Follow him on Twitter @Dystoniabook1 and Instagram.

 Share